corinnawegner/DLN_project_G03/README.md

 *used in: BART generation*

+Reinforcement Learning (RL) is a method where an agent learns to make decisions by interacting with an environment.
+The agent takes actions, and based on these actions, it receives feedback in the form of rewards.
+The goal is to maximize the reward by learning which actions lead to the best outcomes (states).
+This approach helps the agent to assign values (expected rewards) to states and develop an optimal strategy, the so called policy.

 Based on the paper by [Li et. al.](https://arxiv.org/pdf/1711.00279) we implement a Reinforcement learning method to refine the generation model.
 The generation model acts as a RL-agent We normally finetune the generation model first.
 In the refinement, we let it generate a paraphrase to an input.
 Our idea was to use the BERT paraphrase detector for the reward computation.
 It determines whether the generated sentences are paraphrases.
 Then, we can change the weights of the generator with the reward signal:

 $$